valeriearena/camel-spring-jpa-fulfillmentcenterone-service/README.md

         mvn exec:java

-This is the REST service for fulfillment center one in my Pluralsight Apache Camel course.
+This is the REST service for Fulfillment Center One in my Pluralsight Apache Camel course and should be used with the camel / spring app in the camel-spring-jpa-order-fulfillment-processor repository.

 The URL is: